The maths whizz turned teenage World Cup star wanted by Man City

 Bouaddi's ability to step up in such fashion has been a constant throughout his burgeoning career.

-The platform may be even greater at the World Cup, but the unfazed teenager has relished competing against older players for much of his life.
+The platform may have been even greater at the World Cup, but the unfazed teenager has relished competing against older players for much of his life.

 He became the youngest footballer to ever play for Lille when he made his senior debut against KI just a few days after turning 16 in 2023.